VingronLab/CAbiNet_paper/README.md

     - Interactive plots.

-If you wish to redo the whole analysis, you can simply download all the data sets from the repository https://zenodo.org/records/10260709 to the empty folder `Data`, and follows the 3 sections (Preprocessing -> Benchmarking -> Results) mentioned above.
+If you wish to redo the whole analysis, you can simply download all the data sets from the repository https://zenodo.org/records/10260709 and https://zenodo.org/records/10932001 to the empty folder `Data`, and follows the 3 sections (Preprocessing -> Benchmarking -> Results) mentioned above.
 If you simply extract the downloaded data into the `./Data` directory you will have all the data necessary to reproduce our results.
+The version of "CAbiNet" that used to reproduce results in our paper can be found from https://figshare.com/articles/software/CAbiNet_Joint_clustering_and_visualization_of_cells_and_genes_for_single-cell_transcriptomics/23276402, the file named as "CAbiNet-main.zip".

 In case you would like to only use parts of the data, here are some tips: